-MERALCO ORGANIZATIONAL CHARTER MERALCO Rev. Code: 4 Page 4 of 4 Section: Board of Directors Effectivity Date: November 2, 2011 emuneration and Leadership Development ommittee
+MERALCO ORGANIZATIONAL CHARTER Rev. Code: 4 Page 4 of 4 Section: Board of Directors Effectivity Date: N Sub-Section: Remuneration and Leadership Development Committee

 E. REMUNERATION OF MEMBERS

 No fees or other remuneration shall be payable to the Members/Advisors of the Committee in respect of their services provided in connection with the Committee or in respect of their attendance at meetings of the Committee, save and except fees or remuneration authorized and approved by the Board and/or any fees or remuneration such Member/Advisor would otherwise be entitled to in his capacity as consultant, advisor or employee of the Company.